• Skip to primary navigation

 • 2 teaspoons crushed red pepper flakes

-• ¼ cup (packed) fresh mint leaves, finely chopped, plus more for sprinkling on top
+• ¼ cup (packed) fresh mint leaves, finely chopped

 • ¼ cup extra virgin olive oil